Keertilata20/Keertilata20/README.md

 Emotion-aware conversational system designed for more natural, human-like interaction.

-💡 Built to explore how AI can respond with empathy, not just accuracy.
+💡 Built to explore how AI can respond with empathy and not just accuracy.

 `Mental Health` `LLM` `Streamlit`